vmnomad/hundred_days_of_k8s/website/content/resources.md

 &nbsp;

-### **Browser based labs**
+### **Browser-based labs**
-The following resources are web based Kubernetest labs.
-You would be able to complete a set of tasks and get some hands on experience without installing a single thing.
+The following resources are web-based Kubernetes labs.
+You would be able to complete a set of tasks and get some hands-on experience without installing a single thing.

 * [Play with Kubernetes](https://training.play-with-kubernetes.com)